Monday, June 05, 2006

 What is a protection order?

-The provisions of the protection orders shall be enforced by law enforcement agencies.
+The provisions of the protection orders must be enforced by law enforcement agencies.

 What are the different kinds of protection orders under RA 9262?